astropy/astroplan/docs/tutorials/scheduling.rst

     >>> from astroplan.scheduling import Transitioner

     >>> transitioner = Transitioner(.8*u.deg/u.second,
+    ...                             {'filter':{('B','G'): 10*u.second,
-    >>>                             {'filter':{('g','i'): 10*u.second,
+    ...                                        ('G','R'): 10*u.second,
-    >>>                                        'default': 30*u.second}})
+    ...                                        'default': 30*u.second}})

-The transitioner knows that it takes 10 seconds to go from 'g' to 'i' but has to use the default transition time of 30 seconds for any other transition between filters.
+The transitioner now knows that it takes 10 seconds to go from 'B' to 'G', or from 'G' to 'R' but has to use the default transition time of 30 seconds for any other transition between filters.
 Non-transitions, like 'g' to 'g', will not take any time though.

 .. _scheduling-scheduling: